A No No: Reception

-"A No No" was positively received by music critics.
+"A No No" was positively received by some music critics.
 The Fader writer Myles Tanzer called Carey's vocals on the song "undeniable", and the lyrics "quick as hell", but felt that the album version of the song left room for a rap feature.
 Idolator's Mike Wass opined that "A No No" was the most instant track from its parent album, and speculated that it was an ode to her ex-manager Stella Bulochnikov.
 Brittany Spanos of Rolling Stone wrote that with the song, Carey shows "that she can translate her quick wit into pop gold", and "spells out extremely over this person she is, delivering insults in acrobatically sung runs".
 It was included at number 78 on The Fader's list of the 100 best songs of 2018, and at number 15 on Idolator's list of the 100 best singles of 2018.
 In 2020, The Guardian ranked the song as the ninth greatest Mariah Carey single, and Billboard ranked it as the 21st greatest song of her career, that same year.
 "A No No" charted at number 17 on the US R&B Digital Songs chart.

 Music videos

 A lyric video was released on December 4, 2018.
 It displays the lyrics in white, black and pink fonts, and features animated pictures of snakes, scissors, islands and jewelry.
 Carey teased the music video two days prior to its premiere through her YouTube channel on March 8, 2019.
-The music video features cameos from Carey's children and boyfriend Bryan Tanaka.
+The music video features cameos from Carey's children and then boyfriend Bryan Tanaka.
 It starts with the singer riding a neon pink and blue train.
 As the video progresses, Carey is joined by other passengers in an impromptu party where she sings and they dance.
 The music video features additional vocalizations which do not appear on the album version, sung by Carey in a whistle register.
 According to a critic, they "slap an exclamation point on her sentiment".

 A revamped version of the original music video was released to support the Stefflon Don remix on March 22, 2019, with added scenes of Don rapping her verse on a subway platform.
 On April 4, 2019, another version of the video was released to support the Shawni remix.
 In it, the "chicly dressed" duo transform a pedestrian subway commute into a "banging party".